SplitCode/SplitCode/README.md

 Currently building Angular applications for medical genomics and computational biology, creating interactive dashboards and tools for exploring complex datasets.

 I enjoy writing clean, maintainable code and documenting systems as much as building them.
-Particularly interested in Technical Writing, Documentation Engineering, and AI-assisted developer workflows.
+Interested in Technical Writing, Documentation Engineering, and AI-powered developer tools.

 📍 Moscow · Open to remote opportunities